 But during this terrifying time, while their towns were bombarded and people were dying all around them, women still worried about looking good.

-It may sound silly to some to worry about such a thing as beauty while your town is being bombarded and people are dying all around you.
-But a swipe of lipstick or using hair dye was a way to retain their humanity and dignity (wars always bring out the worst in people) and femininity, to put on a brave face, to boost their morale as well as that of the soldiers, and have some fun, even if only for a little while.
+It may sound silly to you, but a swipe of lipstick or a touch of hair dye for them was a way to retain their humanity, dignity and femininity, to put on a brave face, to boost their morale as well as that of the soldiers, and have some fun, even if only for a little while.

 Cosmetics in Europe during World War II

 Back then, even taking a bath or washing your hair wasn’t easy.
-You would have only a few inches of water available, which certainly weren’t enough to fill a bath tube.
+You would have only a few inches of water available, which certainly weren’t enough to fill a bathtub.
 Shampoo (if you were lucky enough to get it) was rationed.
 Soap was another luxury during the war and most of the time, people washed themselves using only that little bit of water they could get.